top of page

 Interactive Activities: Hands-on activities and worksheets designed to help students better absorb and retain the information.

-Center Tour: A guided tour of our facilities, where students meet our patients and learn about their stories and the challenges they face.
+Centre Tour: A guided tour of our facilities, where students meet our patients and learn about their stories and the challenges they face.

 These visits allow students to witness the threats to sea turtles firsthand, providing a tangible and impactful learning experience.
-They leave with a deeper understanding of the importance of these creatures and the critical conservation work we undertake.
+They leave with a deeper understanding of the importance of these creatures and the critical conservation work we undertake

 Livestreaming